antmicro/rowhammer-tester/docs/source/usage.md

 ```

 This command will generate intermediate files & simulate them with Verilator.
-After simulation has finished, a signals dump can be investigated using [gtkwave](http://gtkwave.sourceforge.net/):
+After simulation has finished, a signal dump can be investigated using [gtkwave](http://gtkwave.sourceforge.net/):

 ```sh
 gtkwave build/$TARGET/gateware/sim.fst